mohd-faizy/Natural_Language_Processing_in_Python/README.md

 ## 📜 Overview

-In this visionary repository, you'll embark on an exhilarating journey to harness the boundless potential of Natural Language Processing.
+In this repository, you'll embark on the boundless potential of Natural Language Processing.
 Here's what you can expect:

 - 🎙️ **Automatic Transcription**: Witness the magic of Python as it transcribes TED talks with jaw-dropping precision.